TheProjecter/twistedae/README.txt

 =====================================

-The twistedae project aims at providing a full-featured and productive stack to run GAE applications.
+The twistedae project aims at providing a full-featured and productive stack to run Google App Engine applications.
 It delivers the parts for building your own scalable App Engine while staying compatible with Google's API.

 The Stack